 My hutch even made an appearance on my Youtube channel for this tip.

 Shameless: Please follow my YouTube channel.
 Watch my intro video here.

 Most recently I painted it Mascarpone by Benjamin Moore.
 I love this creamy white paint and just about every accessory in my house is painted this soft white.

 Most importantly the soft white looks amazing against my Hale Navy walls.

 HOME OFFICE DETAILS

-My office is the shape of a rectangle with my desk in front of the length of the office and the hutch on the opposite wall.
+My office is the shape of a rectangle with my desk on one side and the hutch on the opposite wall.
 A set of three windows is on the opposite side of the French entry door.

 I stare at this hutch and its contents every day.
 It has two sliding glass pane doors and one center stationary pane.

 The hutch taunts me with the glass panes and exposed contents.
-It has great storage, but I don’t want to see my camera gear and lockboxes.
+It has great storage, but I don’t want to see camera lenses and lockboxes.